wayofthepie/blog-src/posts/2017-03-12-Building-an-assembler-in-haskell-part2.markdown

 ---

 # Review
-In the last post we built grammar for a simple assembly language, wrote the shell of our parser, derived some properties from the grammar for a simple parser `byte` and implemented `byte`.
+In the last post we wrote a grammar for a simple assembly language, wrote the outline of our parser, derived some properties from the grammar for a simple parser `byte` and implemented `byte`.
 We also saw that there are a few deficiencies in our grammar.

-In this post I want to dive deeper into megaparsec, fully implement the language we spec'd and finally improve it.
+In this post I want to fully implement the language we spec'd, no improvements or changes from the grammar, just the implementation!

 <hr/>
 # Lexemes And Space